Looking for things to do in Long Beach, WA? This beach town is a little slice of PNW life packed with every coastal activity you could imagine!

 Fun Beach Speedway also has go-karts!
 For families with children a little too young to drive on their own, they have double karts available.

 Funland is packed with arcade games and also offers laser tag.
-Earn tickets to win prizes.
-This is also a favorite for rainy days and birthday parties.
+Earn tickets to win cool prizes.
+This is also a favorite activity for rainy days and birthday parties.

 Satisfy your sweet tooth at the Candy Man.
-You’ll find everything from salt-water taffy to fudge.
-They have sugar free options as well.
+You’ll find everything from salt-water taffy to decadent fudge.
+They have sugar-free options as well.

 The World Kite Museum houses over 1,500 kites from 26 countries.
 You’ll be surprised by how people have used kites throughout history!

 26. Take photos in front of the Long Beach arch

 The Long Beach arch is a classic photo spot.
 Please be courteous and watch for cars if you’re snapping a photo in this location.